 (The Captains may delegate or do these themselves.)

 - Help secure MB counselors for your building.
-Especially try to have several Eagle required MBs and as many other “popular” MBs as you can.
-We also want the new 2015 MBs: Animation and Signs, Signals, & Codes.
-There are no new MBs for 2016.
+Especially try to have several Eagle-required MBs and as many other “popular” MBs as you can.
+We also want a good variety of the newer merit badges*.

 - Wear your uniform and be a helpful, cordial overseer of the activity.
 This event usually runs quite smoothly, but be prepared to put out fires and smooth ruffled feathers as needed.